reiss-koh/reisskoh/content/publication/conference-paper_5/index.md

 ---
-title: "rBridge: Efficient Pre-training Evaluation Scale Transfer for Reasoning"
+title: "rBridge: Efficient Evaluation Scale Transfer for Reasoning Pre-training"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here